 Intestacy rules in Scotland

 Inheritance rules when someone dies intestate in Scotland are more complex.
-This is because numerous stages must be carried out in order, with different shares of the deceased’s estate being divided among surviving family members.
+This is because there are numerous stages, with surviving family members receiving different shares of the deceased’s estate.
 The Scottish government began an inquiry in 2019 to reform the intestacy rules but has not yet reached a solution.

 The current rules are in the table below.